How to Access Property Records in Michigan

 - Terms - The document will outline the loan terms, including the repayment schedule and how long it will be in effect.

 - Loan Amount - The record will show the initially borrowed amount plus the total repayable amount.
-The document should show the interest rate used to calculate the full amount.
+The document should also show the interest rate used to calculate the full amount.

 - Property Description - The document should describe or identify the property under mortgage.